Updated: Jul 19

 Even though I live in a moderate climate, I still feel the Winter.
 It is snowing in parts of New Mexico, in the mountains.
 The mornings and evenings are a bit chillier.
-Fortunatley, for me, the sun still shines through in the late afternoon.
+Fortunately, the sun shines in the desert afternoon.

 Winter has a poetic side that I have always felt.
 I found this beautiful thought online.
 As an introvert who hates the materialism of the season and prefers the quiet snowfall in the Woods while hiking alone or hand in hand with someone I love, these thoughts felt warm.